tkxiong/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image9]
 ![alt text][image10]
 ![alt text][image11]

+Based on the prediction result, "Road work" (sign number 25) and "Right-of-way at the next intersection" (sign number 11) have softmax probability less than 90%.
+They have the common characteristic where its main detail is at the center of the triangle sign.
+From the "Road work" result, after preprocessing of raw image we can see that the feature in the center is distorted.
+The feature in the center is quite small.
+I need to find ways to enchance the feature in the center of the triangle sign.

 ### Conclusion
 Althought the test accuracy is **93.9%**, it manage to predict correctly 5 out of 6 images pulled from the web.
 There is too many hyper paramaters to tune.
 It need to take a lot of time to train the data.
 It is a time consuming project and I learn a lot of this project.